with 3 comments Estimated reading time: 11 minutes

-When planning a new website, it’s understandable that many clients want to jump ahead to the “fun stuff” and brainstorm ideas for advanced features or look to other websites for ideas of digital bells and whistles.
+When planning a new website, it’s understandable that you might want to jump ahead to the “fun stuff” and brainstorm ideas for advanced features.
+You might find yourself looking at other websites for ideas about digital bells and whistles you want to add.
 But features and graphics should not be your starting point—you should first list your goals and objectives for the site.

-While increased website sales or traffic may seem to be obvious marketing goals, they are meaningless without assessing the objectives necessary to achieve results.
+While increased website sales or traffic may seem to be obvious marketing goals, you’ll quickly find they’re meaningless if you don’t assess the objectives necessary to achieve the results you want.

-A website is not like the movie Field of Dreams notion of build it and they will come.
-It requires an effective, sustained marketing strategy beyond presenting a collection of products, services, images, videos or other files.
-The website design should be focused on specific goals, along with measurable objectives to attain them.
+A successful site requires an effective, sustained marketing strategy beyond presenting a collection of products, services, images, videos or other files.
+That means your website design should be focused on specific goals, along with measurable objectives to attain them.

-Marketing goals will differ depending on the nature of your business.
-For example, a primary goal for a business offering professional services to other businesses might be to generate more leads, while an art or photography site might focus on showcasing work in an attractive way or selling it online.
+Your marketing goals will differ depending on the nature of the work you do.
+For example, a primary goal for a business offering professional services to other companies might be to generate more leads.
+Conversely, an art or photography site might focus on attractively showcasing new work or selling it online.